solirides/mechcraft2/mechcraft.md

-~~Coding~~ Designing this is gonna be really annoying.
+~~Coding~~ ~~Designing~~ Doing anything that makes progress for this is gonna be ~~really~~ mildly annoying.

 ## General stuff about making the game not crash

 The game will process every tile in the world every tick.
 There will probably like 5 ticks every second or something.

-world update order:
+🌎 world update order:
 - for each storage tile
-  - process conveyor lines ending at it
+  - process conveyor lines ending at it (while recursively processing line connecting to those)
-	- process lines connecting to those
-- process remaining lines and tiles
+- process remaining lines and tiles (the random unconnected ones)
 - miner storage replenishes
+- whatever else there is (winning objectives)

-🌟singular item storage
+🌟singular item storage (for conveyors and stuff)
 - simplifies code and rules
 - speed upgrades not viable
 - alternate objective like organization

 🌟output items to empty tiles and storage overflow items are deleted

-❌~~infinite~~ finite storage + time delay for internal storage?

 merger, splitter, and launcher have been combined into conveyor balancer

+## Item costs?

+idk

 ## Conveyor